 What No One Tells You About Selling a Home

-For example, houses for sale in Ottawa spend an average of 43 days, but in other places it could be much longer – the ones that seem to sell the fastest usually do so because they’ve followed these important tips.
+For example, houses for sale in Ottawa spend an average of 43 days, but in other places, it could be much longer.
+The ones that seem to sell the fastest usually do so because they’ve followed these important tips.
 Whether you choose a realtor or choose to sell by owner, these are things you must do.

 Hire a Professional Photographer

 Professional photos can show your home in the very best light to get those buyers through your door… literally.
 We can’t tell you the number of times we’ve looked at pictures of homes online and the pictures were terrible.

 You Will Need Storage Space